A Closer Look at Cleanspark's Options Market Dynamics - Cleanspark (NASDAQ:CLSK)

 Cleanspark Inc is a bitcoin mining company.
 Through CleanSpark, Inc., and the Company's wholly owned subsidiaries, the company mines bitcoin.
 The company entered the bitcoin mining industry through its acquisition of ATL.
 Bitcoin mining is the sole reportable segment of the company.

-1 market experts have recently issued ratings for this stock, with a consensus target price of $20.0.
+Over the past month, 1 industry analysts have shared their insights on this stock, proposing an average target price of $20.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Maintaining their stance, an analyst from Chardan Capital continues to hold a Buy rating for Cleanspark, targeting a price of $20.
+Click here for access. * An analyst from Chardan Capital persists with their Buy rating on Cleanspark, maintaining a target price of $20.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Cleanspark with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.